nordic-institute/X-Road-development/ExampleMarkdownDocument.md

 ## License

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 ## 1 Introduction